 - Other Diversity-related Activities – Events such as visiting lecturers, theatrical performances, and community celebrations not directly sponsored by Texas A&M that participants attend voluntarily and on their own time may be considered for participation credit.
 Contact the certificate program coordinator for eligibility consideration.

-Participants will receive an invitation to an upcoming Certificate Program Recognition Reception after they have successfully completed all workshops, electives, the Online Review and the Independent Assignment.
+Participants receive an invitation to an upcoming Certificate Program Recognition Reception after they have successfully completed all workshops, electives, the Online Review and the Independent Assignment.

 - There is an administrative cost of $59 for the entire program.
 (Additionally, some courses have a small fee for materials and Texas A&M System employees have course registration fees: costs for each class are listed on course schedule page.)